geudde/attic-chest/pages/02.season-1/08.meeting-08/11.constellation-3/docs.md

 Roberto arrived once again in the moon.
 Yea, more he arrived in that valley, that’s named
 By Ariosto the Poet far famed
-Where all thing that are lost upon earth my be found,
+Where all thing that are lost upon Earth my be found,
 Our traveller felt himself well, safe and sound
 For his fall had been broke by a legion of sighs,
-And of vows that from earth did but lately arise
+And of vows that from Earth did but lately arise
 (The proffers of love on St. Valentine made)
 And his own very kindly had lent him their aid.